meg-gutshall/flatiron-curriculum-notes/4-procedural-ruby/procedural-ruby-curriculum-tree.md

 │       └── Sorting Lab
 ├── Hashes
 │   ├── Introduction to Hashes
-│   │   └── Using Hashes
+│   │   └── Using Hashes Lab
 │   ├── Symbols
-│   ├── Hash Iteration with Each
+│   ├── Hash Iteration with Each Code-along
 │   └── Hash Iteration with Collect
 │       └── Hash Iteration Lab
 └── Data Structures